marcovannoord/MysensorNode/README.md

 4. Plug in the Arduino Nano (USB connector should be slightly sticking out) and the NRF24L01+(not sticking out).
 5. Plug in the USB, and upload the "SerialGateway" sketch from the MySensors arduino library (https://www.mysensors.org/build/serial_gateway).
 6. Make any of the sensors, for example https://www.mysensors.org/build/binary .
-7. Connect the serial gateway to a Controller (i advice https://www.mysensors.org/controller/mynodesnet or Domoticz) and you're ready to receive data!
+7. Connect the serial gateway to a Controller (i advice https://www.mysensors.org/controller/mynodesnet or Domoticz) and you're ready to receive data! (p.s. there's a controller in the greenhouse @ RDM already available, connect to DoosWifi and

 After powering on your wireless node, it will search for an active controller in the network, which it will ask a unique device id; it will store that internally in its EEPROM.
 It will be saved even after losing power.
 Now you can send data to the controller.
 Using default settings, you can send/receive approximately 200 messages per second.